emptydev1/dynamicdb/docs/v2/usage/math.md

 # Math

-It is possible to use some functions to perform basic mathematical expressions, such as: `math`, `sum`, `sub` and etc...
+It is possible to use some functions to perform basic mathematical expressions

 ```js
 // Inserting a new document...